fabiolnh/event-driven-architecture/README.md

 ```

 - Unit of Work: Speaking about databases, it is a way to consist of the data in only one transaction.
 If something fails, rollback is needed. (usually we use @Transactional in Spring)

+## Branas

+### Patterns:
+- Retry:
+- FallBack:
+- SAGA:

+### Types of Transactions
+- Pivot Transaction: The flux will go or will be aborted ("go" or "no go") (ex: cancel the order)
+- Compensable Transaction: Is rollbacked in case of whole transaction is aborted
+- Retriable Transaction: Guarantee of execution and can recover of a possible fail or unavailability. (ex: reprocess the order)